Walney Island

-The planned worker town of Vickerstown was built on the island in 1898, resulting in a large population increase, and the construction of Jubilee Bridge connecting Walney to the mainland in 1908.
+The planned worker town of Vickerstown was built on the island in 1898, resulting in a large population increase, and the construction of Jubilee Bridge connected Walney to the mainland in 1908.
 Walney's contemporary population now forms about a fifth of the overall population of Barrow-in-Furness.
 The island contains two nature reserves, at either end, and its sandy beaches make it a popular leisure site.

-Etymology
+Toponymy

 The name Walney is thought to come from Old Norse.
 Whilst the suffix "-ey" is a common feature of island names, the source of "waln" is less clear.
-The island is listed in the Domesday Book as Hougenai.
+The island is listed in the Domesday Book of 1086 as Hougenai.
 The manor of "Hougun" – possibly modern day Millom – is listed in the book as owning the settlements of the whole of Furness, so that 'Hougenai' appears to mean "island of Hougun".
 The Old Norse word haugr means mound or hill.
 However, other Norse etymologies have also been suggested for the source of the island's name.